frinker/play-text/README.md

-# More Than a Tairy Tale
+# More Than a Fairy Tale

 >Q1:The clear contrast between good and evil helps preschool children understand basic moral values.

 >Q2:Fairy tales create a positive childhood environment for playing, acting, and learning together where the real rewards can last a lifetime.

-#### Getting real lessons from fairy tales
+## Real lessons from fairy tales

-Fairy tales are more than just light entertainment, they help teach the basics of social behavior.
-Ever think about the messages hidden in your favorite  fairy tales?
+**Fairy tales are more than just light entertainment, they help teach the basics of social behavior.
+Ever think about the messages hidden in your favorite  fairy tales?**

 #### A life message from another world